 BSc (Bristol), PhD (Bristol)

-University Lecturer in Atmospheric Chemistry
+Reader in Atmospheric Chemistry

 I am a University Lecturer in Atmospheric Chemistry modelling in the Department of Chemistry.
 I have been in Cambridge since September 2009 when I joined Professor John Pyle’s atmospheric modelling research group in the Department of Chemistry as “the token chemist”.
 In 2011 I started a research fellowship at Clare Hall and in 2012 I was awarded a Herchel Smith postdoctoral fellowship.
 Prior to starting my lectureship I spent the best part (in many ways) of six months working at the National Center for Atmospheric Research in Boulder, Colorado, where I never saw any bears but learned a lot about rock climbing and micro brewing.